ietf-wg-ntp/draft-ietf-ntp-ntpv5-requirements/draft-ietf-ntp-ntpv5-requirements.md

-To minimise ongoing use of deprecated fields and exposing identifying information of implementations and deployments, payload formats SHOULD use the least amount of fields and information where possible, realising that data minimisation and resource management can be at odds with one another.
+To minimise ongoing use of deprecated fields and exposing identifying information of implementations and deployments, payload formats SHOULD use the smallest number of fields and the least amount of information possible, realising that data minimisation and resource management can be at odds with one another.
 The use of extensions should be preferred when transmitting optional data.